Source: Health Canada shortage reports · Updated Aug 17, 2026

 What's happening

-Nystatin is currently affected by an active shortage report filed with Health Canada by TEVA CANADA LIMITED.
+Nystatin is currently affected by 2 active shortage reports filed with Health Canada by TARO PHARMACEUTICALS INC, TEVA CANADA LIMITED.

-The reported cause is: disruption of the manufacture of the drug.
+The reported causes are: shortage of an inactive ingredient or component; disruption of the manufacture of the drug.
 Manufacturers must report shortages, but end-date estimates are their own projections and often move.

 If your usual product is affected, a pharmacist is the fastest route to a solution: they can dispense an unaffected manufacturer's equivalent when one exists, and in most provinces can adapt doses or substitute a therapeutic alternative without a new appointment.